-How late can sunflower be planted in the Texas South Plains, Texas Panhandle, and Oklahoma Panhandle with minimal risk for maturing a good yielding, high quality crop?
-This depends on a number of factors, including, fall temperatures, actual first frost date, and hybrid maturity.
+How late can sunflower be planted in the Texas South Plains, Texas Panhandle, Oklahoma Panhandle and eastern New Mexico with minimal risk for maturing a good yielding, high quality crop?
+This depends on a number of factors, including fall temperatures, actual first frost date, and hybrid maturity.